Citizenship denied for Illinois Army veteran fighting deportation

-CHICAGO (WLS) --An Illinois Army veteran's application for citizenship has been denied, making him eligible for deportation at any time.
+CHICAGO (WLS) --An Illinois Army veteran's application for citizenship has been denied, meaning he could be deported at any time.

 Last March a judge ruled that Miguel Perez, Jr., should be deported to Mexico.